LogbieLLC/lgbe2/docs/testing/phpstan-guide.md

-# PHPStan Setup for Laravel Project
+# PHPStan Guide for LGBE2

 This document explains how PHPStan is configured in this project and how to use it.